 We only process personal information for specific purposes, for the efficient and effective delivery of our services.
 ‘Processing’ includes the collection, use, storage, disclosure and deletion of information.

-There may be instances where data is shared with another party as Joint Data Controllers, or where the Council is operating as a Data Processor for another party.
+There may be instances where we share data with another party as Joint Data Controllers, or where we operate as a Data Processor for another party.

 Data Protection Officer

 We have a designated Data Protection Officer (DPO), who is our point of contact with the ICO.
 The DPO is responsible for advising the Council, its contractors and partners on their data protection responsibilities, for assigning responsibilities, monitoring compliance, ensuring appropriate awareness and training and for undertaking and complying with data protection audits.